BShowen/homemade_bubble_sort_methods/README.md

     => ["hi", "hey", "hello"]
 ```

-# I have added a little but extra for this project.
+# I have added a little extra for this project.
 There are two files in this repo "bubble_sort_methods" and "bubble_sort_class_methods".
 I created the "bubble_sort_class_methods" file because I want to be able to call my methods directly from the Array class.